paoloff/Portfolio/README.md

 R code for the app: https://github.com/paoloff/UIUC_DSE/tree/main/STAT542-Statistical-Learning/Projects/Project%204%20-%20Movie%20Recommendation%20App/MovieRec

 ---
-## Predicting the Success of SpaceX's Falcon 9 Missions using Machine Learning (Python and Plotly/Dash)
+## Predicting the Success of SpaceX's Falcon 9 Missions using Machine Learning (Python and Plotly Dash)
 ---
 ## Tower - an app for automating the creation of Trading Bots using Reinforcement Learning (Python and Apache Kafka)